-According to the DSM, there are two subtypes of social anxiety disorder i.e; one which is centered on performance situations in which the person has fear of performing in front of others as he/she thinks that others may evaluate his or her actions negatively or he/she do any action that becomes a matter of embarrassment or humiliation for him/her.
+According to the DSM, there are two subtypes of social anxiety disorder i.e; one is centred on performance situations in which the person has a fear of performing in front of others as he/she thinks that others may evaluate his or her actions negatively or he/she do any action that becomes a matter of embarrassment or humiliation for him/her.

-The second is centered on a nonperformance situation, in this people fear that others are constantly evaluating their actions in a negative manner.
-For example: Eating in public places and at that time if some random person passes a smile to the individual they may interpret that something is wrong with their way of eating or something the random person is finding funny and this leads to great anxiety and distress in the individual.
+The second is centred on a non-performance situation, in this people fear that others are constantly evaluating their actions in a negative manner.
+For example: When eating in public places and at that time if some random person passes a smile the individual may interpret that something is wrong with their way of eating or something the random person is finding funny and this leads to great anxiety and distress in the individual.

 Prevalence, Age of Onset, and Gender Differences